ArseniBarsegyan/TestDoc/README.md

 **AuthenticatedHttpClientHandler**

-Used for retrieving access token from Azure AD.
-When no token available, this handler redirect user to Microsoft login page.
-After successful login token getting saved to local secure storage (more detailed info - https://github.com/AzureAD/azure-activedirectory-library-for-dotnet/wiki)
+Used for authorize user and retrieving access token.

 **LoggingHttpClientHandler**